Huge opal sells for nearly $144,000 at Alaska auction

 The auction house said the stone was discovered in the same field in Australia as the opal known as the “Olympic Australis,” which weighs 17,000 carats and is on permanent display in Altmann’s shop.
 The Olympic had been among the stones that John Altmann and partner Rudi Cherny acquired in 1956, according to Altmann’s company.

 The auction company sought a minimum bid of $125,000 during Sunday’s auction.
-Cline said it’s a “calculated risk,” with the company going with what it sees as a conservative approach in hopes of garnering the most attention.
-It had targeted a sales price of $250,000 to $350,000, Cline said.
+Cline said it was a “calculated risk,” with the company going with what it sees as a conservative approach in hopes of garnering the most attention.

+“We were honored to conduct the auction of this unique, one-of-a-kind specimen,” Cline said after the auction.

 The sale includes a smaller piece of the opal that von Brandt said his father cut off to be worn or displayed.